-For the first outfit, I wore the silk scarf with a dress.
+For the first outfit, I wore a silk scarf with a dress.
 I used the silk scarf as a neck scarf.
 I rolled it and wrapped it twice around my neck and tied it so the ends of the scarf would come down towards the front of the outfit.
 For this work outfit, I paired the silk scarf with a forest green dress, blazer, blue pumps, and a dark blue skinny belt.
 Overall the silk scarf works very well with this outfit because it adds a bit of interest to an otherwise simple look.
 I hope this showed you how you can wear a scarf with a dress and still keep the outfit classy.

 How to Wear a Summer Scarf